 One particularly underrated player was Matt Diaz from 2006-2012, with a brief intermission in Pittsburgh for the better part of 2011.
 His best years were 2006, 2007, and 2009.
 In those seasons, he posted OPS numbers of .839, .865, and .878 respectively.
 If he was such a slugger, as those numbers would suggest, then why did he never get an All-Star nod?

 Diaz was the kind of player that manager Bobby Cox and general manager John Schuerholtz valued greatly.
 He did one thing exceptionally well, and that was destroy left-handed pitching.
 There were a lot of left-handed pitchers that the Braves faced on a regular basis.
-So, Diaz, even being part of the "weak" side of a corner outfield platoon, saw a lot of plate appearance.
+So, Diaz, even being part of the "weak" side of a corner outfield platoon, saw a lot of plate appearances.
 He made the most of them.

 For his career, Diaz hit .322/.363/.495 (.858 OPS) versus left-handed pitching in roughly 1000 plate appearances.
 That's compared to .258/.313/.360 (.673 OPS) versus right-handed pitching.
 Diaz was no Gold Glove outfielder, either, but in left field, he actually was decent defensively (career 1 Defensive Runs Saved).
 It was in right field that he had trouble (-10 DRS for his career in RF).
 Considering he saw almost 3 times as much play in left as in right, that gives you some idea how badly he performed in right.